hashgraph/hedera-improvement-proposal/HIP/hip-caip-identifiers.md

 ## Rationale

-There are two key palaces multiple variations of the identifier could be made.
+There are two key places multiple variations of the identifier could be made.
 The first is the style of the blockchain identifier.
 Because Hedera is intended to only serve a small set of purpose built networks the style that Steller adopted in